abhik030/FitTrack3200/README.md

 2. Using **AppSmith** as our front end to display our mock data that we got from **Mockaroo**
 3. Implemented **RestAPI** routing using **Python Flask** | Tested using **Thunder Client**
 4. Created a database model and implementation from scratch using LucidCharts to map out our ER diagrams and database and converted it into a **MySQL** database
-5. We stored all our data and information in **Docker** containers in order to have a seamless flow between all ends.
+5. We stored all our data and information in **Docker** containers in order to have a seamless flow between all ends